 While the align developing, you won't have so much time for prototyping, unless you have met clients without experience but with super high requests.
 The interfaces and the interaction animations are really good, even could replace the real app.
-However, it needs coding skills and will cost a lost of time, so they're not on the list of recommendations for daily using.
+However, it needs coding skills and will cost a lost of time.
+Also, many designers are not doing high-fidelity prototype slowly nowadays, especially in the early stage of a product, so they're not on the list of recommendations for daily using.

 These are the basic explanations for the three different situations of prototype design.
 Many of the great tools are not mentioned here.
 Please always choose the design tools that suit your audience's requirements better.